1/3–2/3 conjecture: History

 The 1/3–2/3 conjecture was formulated by Sergey Kislitsyn in 1968, and later made independently by Michael Fredman and by Nati Linial in 1984.
 It was listed as a featured unsolved problem at the founding of the journal Order, and remains unsolved; being called "one of the most intriguing problems in the combinatorial theory of posets."

 A survey of the conjecture was produced in 1999.

 Partial results

-The 1/3–2/3 conjecture is known to be true for certain special classes of partial orders, including partial orders of width two, partial orders of height two, partial orders with at most 11 elements, partial orders in which each element is incomparable to at most six others, series-parallel partial orders, semiorders. and polytrees.
+The 1/3–2/3 conjecture is known to be true for certain special classes of partial orders, including partial orders of width two, partial orders of height two, partial orders with at most 11 elements, partial orders in which each element is incomparable to at most six others, series-parallel partial orders and partial orders whose Hasse diagram is N-free, semiorders. and polytrees.
 In the limit as n goes to infinity, the proportion of n-element partial orders that obey the 1/3–2/3 conjecture approaches 100%.